muppet3000/strava-spin-session-distance-setter/README.md

 (Note - we use them both because the weblib provides certain functionality that is unavailable through the standard REST API)

 ## Under-the-hood
-The script works by authenticating as an "app" and then downloading any existing activities (number of activities is configurable) that do not currently have distances logged.
+The script works by authenticating as an "app" and then downloading any existing activities (number of days of activities is configurable) that do not currently have distances logged.
 Deleting them from strava.
 Then modifying the downloaded item and re-uploading it as a new activity.

 ## Usage
 The scripts are all published as a docker image [here](https://hub.docker.com/repository/docker/muppet3000/spin-session-setter)